How to Use Rytr to Write Blog Posts (Step-by-Step, 2026)

 Counter-intuitive but effective: write your introduction after the body sections, not before.
 By then, you know exactly what your post covers and can write a hook that accurately teases the content.

 Use Rytr's "Blog Intro" template with your final title and a 2-sentence description of your post's main argument.
-Generate 3 options, pick the one with the strongest opening hook, and rewrite it to open with something specific (a statistic, a scenario, or a direct challenge to a common assumption).
+Generate 3 options and pick the one with the strongest opening hook.
+Rewrite it to open with something specific: a statistic, a scenario, or a direct challenge to a common assumption.

 Step 5: Generate a Conclusion and CTA

 Select the "Conclusion" use case.
 Paste a 1-sentence summary of your post's main takeaway into the brief.
-Generate 3 options and pick the most direct one — Rytr's conclusions tend to over-summarise what you already said.
-Trim aggressively and end with a single clear CTA (subscribe, read a related post, try the tool via affiliate link).
+Generate 3 options and pick the most direct one.
+Rytr's conclusions tend to over-summarise what you already said.
+Trim aggressively and end with a single clear CTA: subscribe, read a related post, or try the tool via affiliate link.

 Step 6: Edit, Add Your Examples, Check Facts